utdata/icj-class/bootstrap/bootstrap-class-03.md

 In this case, the class responsible for the jumbotron is `.jumbotron`.
 Let's change the background color and add a slight border to the top of it, to simulate a drop shadow from the navbar.
 In this case we are using plain CSS declarations to make these style changes, because Sass understands those as well.

-- Add this under the bg-color declaration:
+- Add this under the bg-color declaration AFTER the Bootstrap import, since we are just acting on the existing element:

 ```scss
 .jumbotron {